 Related claims are much more easily, efficiently, and consistently examined and prosecuted in a single application.
 When related claims are split among multiple applications, costs, complexity, inefficiency, and risk of inconsistent determinations rise remarkably.
 Once an applicant has one set of claims fully in mind, it is far easier and more efficient to handle all related claims concurrently, while those claims and the associated specification are all in mind.
 There is less likelihood of omitting consideration of prior art that was cited in another application, there is less relearning time, less work to comply with the obligations under inequitable conduct law, and the like.
-To take one specific example, recent inequitable conduct decisions of the Federal Circuit counsel that applicants cross-cite all Office Actions and replies to

-Office Actions in all applications that are related.
-The work to comply with this law goes up as n^2 with the number of daughter applications-that is, a 5-way divisional takes 25 times creates 25 times as much work under this law, as prosecuting exactly the same claims in an undivided application.
+To take one specific example, recent inequitable conduct decisions of the Federal Circuit counsel that applicants cross-cite all Office Actions and replies to Office Actions in all related applications.
+The work to comply with this law goes up as $n^2$ with the number of daughter applications-that is, a 5-way divisional multiplies the work 25-fold to prosecute exactly the same claims.
 Double patenting issues are entirely eliminated if the applications are not divided.
 The paperwork management issues are much smaller for a single application than for multiple divisionals.

-The processes of prosecution and examination are remarkably similar, and I can't imagine that it's any more efficient for examiners to consider the same claims fragmented among multiple divisional cases than it is for applicants-it has to be more efficient to consider them in consolidated form.
+I have no direct experience with examination, but given the similarities in prosecution and examination, I can't imagine that it's efficient for examiners to consider the same claims fragmented among multiple divisional cases any more than it is for applicants to prosecute them.
+It has to be more efficient for one examiner to consider them all at the same time in consolidated form.
 Divisionals of a single application often go to different examiners-which is terribly inefficient for all concerned.
-Even if the divided claims are handled by a single examiner, the examiner has to relearn the case multiple times, carefully remember what actions were taken where, etc.
+Even if the divided claims are handled by a single examiner, the examiner has to relearn the case each time a daughter application comes up for examination, carefully remember what actions were taken where, etc. All these costs are avoided if the application is simply kept undivided.

 Thus, divisionals are not a mere redistribution of the same amount of work among more applications.
-Divisionals are a huge cost-creator for applicants, and-unless there is something I'm totally missing-almost certainly for the Office as well.
+Divisionals are a huge cost-creator for applicants, and unless there is something I'm totally missing-almost certainly for the Office as well.